MontanaFlossCo/Flint-Documentation/guides/routes.md

 To actually make this work, there are a few more one-off things to do:

 1. If you haven't done so already you have to declare your App's custom URL schemes in your `Info.plist`
-2. For universal link / associated domains you need to set up the entitlements and a file on your server.
+2. For universal link or associated domains you need to set up the entitlements and a file on your server.
 [See the Apple docs for this](https://developer.apple.com/library/content/documentation/General/Conceptual/AppSearch/UniversalLinks.html#//apple_ref/doc/uid/TP40016308-CH12-SW1).
 3. You need your application delegate to handle requests to open URLs and pass them to Flint.
 4. Implement an object to get your UI ready and return a presenter.